liferay/liferay-docs/develop/tutorials/articles/115-mobile/01-android-apps-with-liferay-screens/08-creating-android-list-screenlets.markdown

 2. Creating the Screenlet's View

+3. Creating the Screenlet's Event

-3. Creating the Screenlet's Interactor
+4. Creating the Screenlet's Interactor

-4. Creating the Screenlet's Listener
+5. Creating the Screenlet's Listener

-5. Creating the Screenlet Class
+6. Creating the Screenlet Class

 First though, you should understand how pagination works with list Screenlets.